 As competition gets fiercer than ever, with most regions now offering multiple utility supplier options, utility providers need to step up their game in order to stay ahead of the competitors.
 One trend utilities can benefit from is omnichannel customer service.
 Here’s why!

-Utilities Customers Go Omnichannel
+Utilities Customers Go

 So once you decided to implement an efficient omnichannel strategy, first you’ll need to understand your customers’ expectations across the variety of digital channels that omnichannel offers.
 And, instead of being present on every possible channel, you should focus on identifying channels that are preferred by customers.

-You can, for instance, send out notification messages such as payment reminders through Facebook Messenger and Whatsapp, and handle customer communication via your Facebook account.
+You can, for instance, send out notification messages such as payment reminders through Facebook Messenger and WhatsApp, and handle customer communication via your Facebook account.
 Again, a thorough assessment of which social media channels are most popular with your customers ought to be the first step in your strategy.

 It’s All About Data